rook/rook/design/ceph/object/store.md

         metadataPoolName: rgw-meta-pool         # [REQUIRED] results to rgw-meta-pool:<CephObjectStore.name>.index
         dataPoolName: rgw-data-pool             # [REQUIRED] results to rgw-data-pool:<CephObjectStore.name>.data
         dataNonECPoolName: ""                   # [OPTIONAL] results to rgw-data-pool:<CephObjectStore.name>.data.nonec
-        # [OPTIONAL] - Storage classes for cold placement target.
+        # [OPTIONAL] - Storage classes for default placement target.
+        # Any placement has default storage class named STANDARD pointing to dataPoolName.
+        # So stageClasses allows to define additional storage classes on top of STANDARD for given placement.
         storageClasses:
-          - name: GLACIER                       # [REQUIRED] StorageClass name.
-Can be arbitrary but it is better to use one of AWS x-amz-storage-class names.
+      # Pool placement target named "fast"
+      - name: "fast"
+        metadataPoolName: rgw-fast-meta-pool     # [REQUIRED] results to rgw-fast-meta-pool:<CephObjectStore.name>.fast.index
-            dataPoolName: glacier-data-pool     # [REQUIRED] results to glacier-data-pool:<CephObjectStore.name>.glacier
+        dataPoolName: rgw-fast-data-pool         # [REQUIRED] results to rgw-fast-data-pool:<CephObjectStore.name>.fast.data
+        dataNonECPoolName: ""                   # [OPTIONAL] results to rgw-fast-data-pool:<CephObjectStore.name>.fast.data.nonec
+        # [OPTIONAL] - Additional Storage classes for fast placement target.
+Provide alternatives to default STANDARD storage clsss.
+        # STANDARD storage class cannot be changed or removed and always points to placement dataPoolName to store object data.
+        storageClasses:
       # Pool placement target named "cold"
       - name: "cold"                            # [REQUIRED] - placement id.
 Can be arbitrary.
         metadataPoolName: rgw-cold-meta-pool    # [REQUIRED] results to rgw-cold-meta-pool:<CephObjectStore.name>.cold.index
         dataPoolName: rgw-cold-data-pool        # [REQUIRED] results to rgw-cold-data-pool:<CephObjectStore.name>.cold.data
         dataNonECPoolName: ""                   # [OPTIONAL] results to rgw-cold-data-pool:<CephObjectStore.name>.cold.data.nonec
-        # [OPTIONAL] - Storage classes for cold placement target.
+        # [OPTIONAL] - Additional Storage classes for cold placement target.
+Provides alternatives to default STANDARD storage clsss.
+        # STANDARD storage class cannot be changed or removed and always points to placement dataPoolName to store object data.
         storageClasses:
           - name: GLACIER                       # [REQUIRED] StorageClass name.
 Can be arbitrary but it is better to use one of AWS x-amz-storage-class names.
             dataPoolName: glacier-data-pool     # [REQUIRED] results to glacier-data-pool:<CephObjectStore.name>.glacier
-      # Pool placement target named "hot"
-      - name: "hot"
-        metadataPoolName: rgw-hot-meta-pool     # [REQUIRED] results to rgw-hot-meta-pool:<CephObjectStore.name>.hot.index
-        dataPoolName: rgw-hot-data-pool         # [REQUIRED] results to rgw-hot-data-pool:<CephObjectStore.name>.hot.data
-        dataNonECPoolName: ""                   # [OPTIONAL] results to rgw-hot-data-pool:<CephObjectStore.name>.hot.data.nonec
-        # [OPTIONAL] - Storage classes for hot placement target.
-        storageClasses:
-          - name: REDUCED_REDUNDANCY            # [REQUIRED] StorageClass name
-            dataPoolName: reduced-data-pool     # [REQUIRED] results to rgw-data-reduce-pool:<CephObjectStore.name>.reduced_redundancy
 ```

-Here we specified that pools `rgw-meta-pool` and `rgw-data-pool` will be used by default and StorageClass `GLACIER` can be used to override object data pool to `glacier-data-pool`.
+Here we specified that pools `rgw-meta-pool` and `rgw-data-pool` will be used by default.
+We also added extra placements named `fast` and `cold` with corresponding data and metadata pools.
+We also introduced extra storage class `GLACIER` for `cold` placement, which can be used to override object data pool to `glacier-data-pool` within `cold` placement.
-Then we also defined 2 additional bucket target placements: `hot` and `cold` along with their StorageClasses.

 Rook CephObjectStore controller reconciliation loop for target placements: